vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-platform-version/profile-system.md

 You may set a document's TTL, with the query parameter `ttl` allowed for requests that create or update documents.

-## Alternate keys
+## Alternative keys

 Shopper profiles and addresses are accessible via API by a unique `profileId`.
-However, it is also possible to use alternate keys.
-Currently, there are two allowed alternate keys:
+However, it is also possible to use alternative keys.
+Currently, there are two allowed alternative keys:
 - `email`
 - `document`
 [block:callout]